 Big Data (More Than Data, It’s a Story)

-Most people that are in the Tech world, have heard of Big data Analytics hadoop.
-In today’s buzzword heavy Technology sphere, terms like Big data, and IoT are thrown around a lot without any explanation as to what they actually represent.
+Most people that are in the tech world, have heard of big data analytics hadoop.
+In today’s buzzword heavy Technology sphere, terms like big data, and IoT are thrown around a lot without any explanation as to what they actually represent.

-In its basic form, Big Data Analytics, is the process of uncovering Hidden patterns, and other bits of useful information that can be used to make better decisions.
+In its basic form, big data analytics, is the process of uncovering hidden patterns, and other bits of useful information that can be used to make better decisions.
 Every day the devices, and platforms we use, gather billions and billions of rows of data with hundreds of millions of data mixtures and combinations in multiple data stores and formats.

-Big Data and Business Analytics
+Big Data Development and Business Analytics

-From a business point of view, Big data predictive analytics is all about taking the data that you collect and gather and turning it into a story that can be used, whether it is in Marketing, sales, or improving your general customer experience.
+From a business point of view, big data development predictive analytics is all about taking the data that you collect and gather and turning it into a story that can be used, whether it is in Marketing, sales, or improving your general customer experience.
 Those recommendations you get on Amazon, for books, toys, or kitchen utensils, the movie suggestions you get on Netflix, and the music suggestions you get on Spotify, are all thanks to analytics tools, Big data Analytics and technologies.